BlueWallet wallet profile

 NFT support is not a focus for BlueWallet at this point.
 If you hold NFTs, you will need a different wallet for managing those collections.
 For users who only deal with fungible tokens, this is a non-issue.

 Cross-chain considerations are increasingly important in 2026.
 If you hold assets across multiple ecosystems, you need a wallet that either supports all of them or plays well with bridges.
 BlueWallet's chain coverage dictates your options here.
-For assets on unsupported chains, you will need a secondary wallet, which adds complexity to your setup but is a reality for most multi-chain users.
+Assets on unsupported chains require a second wallet.
+This adds setup and recovery work.
 The ideal solution is to pick a primary wallet for your main holdings and use chain-specific wallets for smaller positions on niche networks.

 How to Set Up BlueWallet: Step-by-Step Guide